How to Check Credit Score in UAE (Fast, Free & Official)

 Step 6: View and Download Your Credit Report/Score

-• When payment is verified you can access your credit report and score through the app downloading interface.
+• When payment is verified, you can access your credit report and score through the app’s downloading interface.

-3. Check Your Credit Score via TAMM App (Abu Dhabi Government Services)
+3. Check Your Credit Score via the TAMM App (Abu Dhabi Government Services)

 Step 1: Download the TAMM App